 These trainings gave participants the practical skills needed to successfully engage and coordinate with stakeholders, facilitate productive meetings, and conduct stakeholder analyses to better understand their partners’ concerns and interests.
 Critically, every team left the training with a fully developed request for funding support tailored to the interests of a targeted partner.

-In the case of the Boké DMHT, members wrote a formal request for funding to long-time partner Stop Palu.
-The team also began work on its next priority: engaging the community in the health sector and strengthening the community’s health and hygiene committees.
+In the case of the Boké DHMT, members wrote a formal request for funding to long-time partner Stop Palu.
+The team also began work on its next priorities: engaging the community in the health sector, and strengthening the community’s health and hygiene committees.

 Achieving sustained health system improvements requires changing how the system works.
 It means managing interactions between different parts of the system, and changing policies, organizational structures, and behaviors that drive system performance to improve equity, coverage, quality and efficiency.

-Throughout Guinea, regional and district health management teams are now identifying, analyzing and prioritizing health system challenges that have hindered the achievement of strategic objectives.
+Throughout Guinea, regional and DHMTs are now identifying, analyzing and prioritizing health system challenges that have hindered the achievement of strategic objectives.
 And by assessing and leveraging available and potential local resources, they’re generating their own solutions to achieve sustained quality and coverage.